pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 ## Introduction

-In this guide I'll provide step by step instructions how to secure your OutSystems Environment and Applications.
-If you apply this guide and follow the recomendations as described in [\[documentation\] Develop secure OutSystems apps](https://success.outsystems.com/support/security/develop_secure_outsystems_apps/), your application should be protected.
+In this guide I'll provide step by step instructions how to secure your OutSystems runtime environment and Applications.
+If you apply this guide and follow the recommendations as described in [\[documentation\] Develop secure OutSystems apps](https://success.outsystems.com/support/security/develop_secure_outsystems_apps/), your application should be protected.

+⚠️ Please note that if you require maximum security you should consider using [Outsystems Sentry](https://www.outsystems.com/sentry/).

 Applying these security settings is also a good preparation for a [Penetration Test](https://en.wikipedia.org/wiki/Penetration_test).